kent-map/kent/18c/18c-shadwell-biography.md

 <br><br>
 Flip replies: 'Because all the Fops and Beardless Boys of the Navy go there; besides, I think the husband too blind, and his wife has too much sight.
 But Tom Cragg and I were boatswain's mates together.
 As to it being a bawdy-house, that is no offence to me; for all houses in sea-ports have been reckoned so, ever since I pick'd oakum'.
 <br><br>
 It is uncertain where the Three Mariners was but The India Arms was on the north side of King Street at its junction with Beach Street.
 One of the earliest references to the pub was in 1680 when the Inn Sign Tax was paid.
 Later in the play, the Crown, the Fleecer and the Mermaid are mentioned.
 The Fleece and The Crown were on Beach Street and the Mermaid which offered gaming was available was on Middle Street.
 Mayor Thomas Powell was keen to crack down on vice in the town, and banned the selling of alcohol on the Lord's Day in 1703, including the sale of alcohol from Bum boats, which plied their trade between the ships and the shore.
+He also pasted Queen Anne's proclamation for suppressing vice and immorality on the doors of the public houses.[p162]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/2/2e/John_Moody_as_Commodore_Flip_in_%22The_Fair_Quaker_of_Deal%22_-_DPLA_-_ac3bc284097f028aec35d5181226d034.jpg" label="John Moody as Commodore Flip in The Fair Quaker of Deal" attribution="University Library, University of Illinois UrbanaChampaign, Public domain, via Wikimedia Commons">

 After Shadwell's comedic yet bleak introduction to Deal and its vices, the Fair Quaker, Dorcas Zeal, presents a purer and contrasting side to life in the town.
 She invites Captain Worthy to visit her at the North End of town to renew his Vows of Sincerity.
 However, not everyone is supportive of Quakers as Shadwell makes clear.
 Dorcas's sister Arabella says:
 <br><br>
 'Why, Sister, do you ever think to secure Worthy to yourself, with that senseless religion of your’s.
 He’ll certainly laugh at the Pleats and Folds of your Sarsnet Hood, and the diminuative air of your flat Cap.' (p21)
 <br><br>
 Dorcas accuses her sister of being 'of the Church belonging to the Wicked' and Arabella threatens to flirt with Worthy to annoy her sister.
-Shadwell satirizes Quakers
+Another character, Jennie Private, impersonates Dorcas, saying: 'Well, if I do not act the Babe of Grace, the formal Quaking Saint, with as much outside Sanctity, as a new enter'd Nun, or an old Mother Abbess, I'll be content to truss up like James Nailor'.
+Jennie is referring to the occasion when Quaker James Nayler rode into Bristol in 1656 being hailed as Christ by a following of semi-clad women.

 Shadwell's depiction of Dorcas is one of inconsistency as she later throws off her Quaker beliefs to dance.

 Deal in the late 17th century was a town of around 3000 inhabitants with about 500 communicants at the parish church of St Leonard. (p41 history of Deal) It had a Quaker community from at least the 1650s.[^ref p118 The History of Deal]